-- Then, go to the admin panel and click on the "settings" tab.
+- After retrieving your specific SSO metadata, go to the admin panel and click on the "settings" tab.
 There, you should see a section called "SSO configuration" under which you can add or edit SSO identity provider metadata for each of the email domains federated under your enterprise account:

 - Click "edit identity provider metadata" to edit the metadata of an identity provider.
 You can only do so when SSO is in optional mode, to prevent locking users out.
 You can toggle SSO between optional and required mode using the buttons "make SSO optional" and "require SSO and log out all sessions", respectively:

-- If you are trying to switch SSO from optional mode to required mode for your own email domain after editing the SSO identity provider metadata, we require that you verify that the metadata values you've provided are correct, by first logging out and logging back in
+If you are trying to switch SSO from optional mode to required mode for your own email domain after editing the SSO identity provider metadata, we require that you verify that the metadata values you've provided are correct, by first logging out and logging back in